How to Become the Coach’s Favorite #1 Football Coaches Favorites

 Yes favoritism is alive and well in youth sports. and school… and business… So, how does one become a coach’s favorite?
 Well it is pretty easy really.
-I wish I had a team of favorites but unfortunately that never happens but once or twice in your lifetime.
+I wish I had a team of coaches favorites but unfortunately that never happens but once or twice in your lifetime.
 I’ve had it once and it was a magical undefeated Super Bowl season.

 Here are my qualities for my favorite youth football players……